-The plan is initially for the car to be used in series and events such as the VLN Endurance Championship and the Nürburgring 24 Hours on the Nürburgring-Nordschleife.
+The car has been used in series and events such as the VLN Endurance Championship and the Nürburgring 24 Hours on the Nürburgring-Nordschleife.
 Looking ahead, the BMW M235i Racing should also be successful on international stages for BMW Sports Trophy drivers.

 The motorsport genes are also easily recognisable in the production version of the BMW M235i Coupé, courtesy of the aerodynamically optimised body design.
 It is propelled by the most powerful petrol engine developed so far for a BMW M Performance Automobile: a six-cylinder in-line engine with M Performance TwinPower Turbo technology.
 With a capacity of 2,979ccm, the racing version is capable of generating 333hp (245kW).